 ASU is advancing USAID’s goals of achieving broad-based, sustainable economic growth for long-term prosperity by bringing cutting-edge solutions to address the multifaceted economic challenges facing the developing world.
 ASU’s boundary-spanning approach brings together public and private partners and leverages the university’s significant strengths across numerous disciplines including business, law, public administration and engineering.

-- Entrepreneurship and innovation: Ranked as the #1 School for Innovation by U.S. News and World Report, ASU is a leader in building entrepreneurial capacity in communities and individuals locally and globally.
+Entrepreneurship and innovation: Ranked as the #1 School for Innovation by U.S. News & World Report, ASU is a leader in strengthening entrepreneurial capacity in communities and individuals locally and globally.
 ASU brings a robust entrepreneurship curriculum, including specialized programming to empower women entrepreneurs.
 The world-renowned Thunderbird School of Global Management, now a part of ASU, offers entrepreneurship training programs designed to meet the specific needs of the developing world, proven through deployment in Peru, Afghanistan, Pakistan and beyond.

 - Market access and supply chain: ASU’s W. P. Carey School of Business brings world-class expertise in supply chain management, including procurement, logistics, operations management and supply chain performance optimization, to create solutions that provide market access in any resource context.